-Before being clever, there is a basic question of the highest importance: how competent is the person doing the printing?
+Before being clever, there is a question that is both basic and important: how competent is the person doing the printing?
 If not known to be competent, use the geographically appropriate of /A4 or /USL, spreading glasses over as many sheets as required.
 Otherwise you might arrive at the tasting and find your /A3 or /USLegal placemats shrunk down to A4 or US Letter.
 If the glasses are bigger than thimbles, this won’t work.
 (If the glasses are not bigger than thimbles, the tasting won’t work for a different reason!)
 So, before making an aesthetic decision, make the practical decision about the competence of the person doing the printing.
 Twice the author has been caught out by this: you be less trusting.
 Henceforth in this page it is assumed that the person doing the printing has the required basic competence.

-In the code paper size and orienatation are specified thus:
+In the code paper size and orientation are specified thus:

-Also shown are the boundaries for various glass sizes.
-The author owns many of the INAO/ISO 3591 tasting glass (excellent for port, Madeira, sherry, whisky): this has a radius of 30mm ≈ 85pt.
-Other port enthusiasts own the IVDP glass designed by Álvaro Siza Vieira, which is of very similar shape and size except that the foot has a radius of 36mm ≈ 102pt.
-But a circle radius of 85pt packs the glasses rather tightly, making it very awkward for fingers to extract a glass.
-So a recommended minimum radius, shown in yellow, is 102pt.
-Obviously larger glasses require a larger radius: measure the stemware that is to be used and add 20%.
+In shades of grey are the boundaries for various glass sizes.
+The author owns many of the INAO/ISO 3591 tasting glass (excellent for port, Madeira, sherry, whisky), which has a radius of 30mm ≈ 85pt, so the diameter ≈ 2.36″.
+Other port enthusiasts own the IVDP glass designed by Álvaro Siza Vieira, which is of very similar shape and size except that the foot has a diameter of 72mm, so the radius is ≈ 102pt.
+But a circle radius of 85pt packs INAO glasses rather tightly, making it very awkward for fingers to extract a glass.
+So a recommended minimum radius is a little over a hundred points.
+Obviously larger glasses require a larger radius: measure, and add 15 to 20 points for fingers.

 Julian D. A. Wiseman